 Our Analysis and Test Results

-The La Sportiva Kaptiva is a new shoe for the 2019 trail running season, and is most recognizable for its low volume fit.
+The La Sportiva Kaptiva was first released in 2019, and is most recognizable for its low volume fit.
 Sportivas have long been known to run on the narrow side, and this shoe is no exception, although we didn't find it to be excessively narrow, and think its shape will likely only cut out a small percentage of potential wearers.
 Instead, it is intentionally designed to be low volume, and we found there to be perhaps the least extra space inside the shoe of any we tested.
 This is a refreshing attribute, one that ensures that the shoe and foot are moving on the same page, and makes this shoe among the very best for tackling highly technical terrain.

 For those who like to add a bit of technicality to their runs, such as traversing mountain ridges or perhaps adding in a scramble up the 2nd Flatiron, the Kaptiva is an optimal choice, buoyed even higher by the inclusion of Sportiva's FriXion XF rubber, which is grippier on dry rock than any other shoe we tested.
-In many ways, this shoe feels similar to the Salomon S/Lab Ultra 2, but is even more fine-tuned for shorter technical terrain, although still retains the underfoot support and protection for going long.
+In many ways, this shoe feels similar to the high end Salomon offerings but is even more fine-tuned for shorter technical terrain, although still retains the underfoot support and protection for going long.

 This is a very protective shoe, enough to tackle any sort of terrain.
 It feels firm underfoot thanks to the 1.5mm layer of EVA rock guard, which effectively absorbs impacts from sharp rocks.
-Much like the Nike Wildhorse 5 and the Scarpa Spin Ultra, the underfoot feel is not that of springy, cushioned bounciness, but rather like firm armor that will not soon crush out, and will keep you moving fast over even the sharpest talus.
+Trending in the same direction as many other shoes these days, the underfoot feel is not that of springy, cushioned bounciness, but rather like firm armor that will not soon crush out, and will keep you moving fast over even the sharpest talus.

 The upper is also fairly protective, with a hard TPU plastic toe bumper that will undoubtedly take a blow from a kicked rock without bashing your toes.
 Thin film overlays cover the most critical high-wear areas of the mesh upper, especially in the forefoot, to add some longevity and durability to the design.